 It’s also helpful to be direct and open with good listening skills to ensure a patient’s needs are being met.
 If you enjoy teaching, emphasize this, because all ER nurses teach their patients how to care for themselves upon discharge from the hospital.

-Question #8: "Where do you see yourself in five years?"
+8. "Where do you see yourself in 5 years?"

 While this seems like a cliche question, there’s a high rate of turnover among nurses in emergency departments, so the staff wants to know how committed you are.
 Many nurses knowingly take on a position temporarily, using it as a stepping-stone position when they’re interested in going back to school.
 Your interviewer will want to hear that you plan to stay on in the position for at least a year or two, if they choose to invest in you.